Plant Talk 11 Plants for Crafts

 The term Non-Timber Forest Products (NTFPs) is used to define items that come from the forest but not from sawn lumber.
 These products typically fall into four categories: edible, specialty wood based, floral/decorative and medicinal (Chamberlain et al., 2002).
 Representatives of the U.S. Forest service sometimes use the term special forest products (SFPs) (Emery et al., 2002).
 However, the term NTFP seems to have the most traction with the public and the literature.
 Many craft items mentioned above fall under such classifications.

 Appalachia has a rich history in the use of NTFP items.
 Only recently however, has the prevalence of use, economic potential and impact on the environment become known.
 Researchers for the Forest service have started to investigate the phenomenon of NTFP harvesting on federal lands in earnest in just the last 15-20 years.
 The harvest of NTFPs represents a multi-million dollar industry for just a few choice products alone.
 The U.S. Forest Service commissioned a report characterizing the gatherers for the whole eastern part of the U.S. (Emery et al., 2002).
 An economic analysis of NTFPs in southwestern Virginia has also been published (Greene et al., 2000).
 The Forest Service has also looked at NTFPs in the U.S. as a whole (McClain & Jones, 2005).
 Researchers A. L. Hammett and James Chamberlain have produced a plethora of publications dealing with this important subject over the last ten years (Frey & Chamberlain, 2016; Kruger & Chamberlain, 2015).
-Still, much study remains to be done on the role of NTFPs in Appalachia and around the world.
-Forest Farming is a more recent term that addresses this practice in part as well (Bukowski et al., 2018; Mudge et al., 2014; Savers & Action, 2019).
+Still, much study remains to be done on the role of NTFPs in Appalachia and around the world (Cunningham et al., 2014; Luckert & Campbell, 2001).
+Forest Farming is a more recent term that addresses this practice in part as well and is discussed more thoroughly in the class about Woody plants (Bukowski et al., 2018; Mudge et al., 2014; Savers & Action, 2019).

 Dried flowers as crafts